 Business Insurance Options: What You Can Deduct

 As a business owner you might be thinking about insurance and whether the cost could be deductible for IRS tax purposes.
 This guide explains which insurance types are deductible.
 Reducing your taxes can offset some of the cost of the insurance, making it more affordable.
-Deductible and non-deductible insurance is detailed in IRS publication 535: Business Expenses and summarized below.
+Deductible and non-deductible insurance is detailed in IRS publication 334: Tax Guide for Small Business and summarized below.

 General note: This blog post may not cover all types of insurances you can purchase.
 Insurance companies and brokers can provide additional information about types of insurance polices you can purchase for yourself or your business.
 Consult your tax professional to confirm a particular insurance premium is deductible in your situation.